Steps to Forming an LLC

 The registered agent must generally be available during normal business hours at a physical street address in Utah to accept service of process.
 A Post Office Box or personal mailbox is not acceptable.
 If the registered office includes a suite number, it must be included in the registered office address.

 Registered Agent Requirements

 A registered agent in Utah can either be an individual resident or a registered business entity authorized to do business in the state.
 The registered agent must have a physical address and be available during normal business hours to accept service of process.
 A Post Office Box or personal mailbox is not acceptable.

 Who can be a Registered Agent in Utah?

-A registered agent can either be a resident of Utah or a corporation authorized to do business in the state.
+A registered agent can either be a resident of the State of Utah or a corporation authorized to do business in the state.

 Provided you as the business owner have a physical presence in Utah, you can be the registered agent, however, there are additional privacy benefits to having a third-party registered agent.

-Check out our article on why an LLC Registered Agent may be a good choice for your business for more details.
+Check out our article on why a commercial Registered Agent may be a good choice for your business for more details.

-The Certificate of Formation is the paperwork used to form an LLC with the state.
+The Certificate of Organization (often called the Articles of Organization in most states) is the paperwork used to form an LLC with the state.
 This is the most important step and many people believe that you need an attorney to file.
 This is the most important step and many people believe that you need an attorney to file.

 While we don’t discourage having an attorney, filing a Utah LLC can be done by most people, but you can save considerable money over an attorney and make sure everything is filed correctly by using a formation service such as LegalZoom.